Thafoxes/Finnovate-AI/AIDLC prompt.md

 (REPLACE THIS!)
 Your Task: I would like to build a travel booking web application.
 In this application, my customers interacts with AI by specifying all their preferences (dates, location, budget, duration, activities).
 AI understands the preferences and suggests destinations, itineraries and budgets.
 Once the customer confirms, the system books the flights, hotels and attractions.

 Create an /inception/ directory and write the user stories to overview_user_stories.md in the inception directory.
-Only foucs on user stories and nothing else.
+Only focus on user stories and nothing else.
 ```

 ### Step 1.2: Grouping User Stories into Units